Acting | BA (Hons) Degree

 - Collaboration with our theatre design and technical theatre students

 - Fringe performances, residencies and scratch nights

-- Opportunities in Year 2 to specialise in writing, directing, producing, film, transmedia or comedy
+- Opportunities specialise in the second and third years in writing, directing, producing, film, transmedia or comedy

 The course includes physical and vocal training, devising techniques, physical theatre, writing for performance, classical theatre, stand-up comedy and acting for camera.

 You will develop skills in creating, producing and promoting your own live and recorded work for a variety of contexts in collaboration with industry directors, venues, commissions, residencies and festivals.